Welcome to the Physical Education Department

 A survey conducted by Pearson (2018) has predicted that sport and fitness occupations are likely to be the third most ‘in demand’ occupation by 2030.
 Studying PE opens doors to a number of careers and life options.
 Sport, nutrition and health are huge topics of discussion today, and as the fight against obesity and sedentary lifestyle issues continues, the knowledge you gain from a course such as this will only grow in importance and relevance.
 Both A Level PE and a BTEC National in Sport will enable you to apply for higher education courses in sports science, sports management, healthcare, or exercise and health.
 They can also complement further study in subjects such as biology, human biology, physiotherapy physics, psychology, nutrition and sociology.
 Studying A Level PE or a BTEC National in Sport can open up a range of career opportunities including: sports development, sports coaching, physiotherapy, sports journalism, personal training or becoming one of the next generation of PE teachers.
 The transferable skills you learn, such as decision making and independent thinking, are useful in any career path you choose to take.
 Students considering Sports Science degrees should combine PE with at least one science subject.

-We're on Twitter - please follow us Poole High Sport
+You can follow us on X at Poole High Sport